 Dolci gave up his architectural studies to join Don Zeno Saltini in Nomadelfia, an orphanage for abandoned children after the war, housed in a former Nazi-fascist concentration camp at Fossoli near Modena.
 Don Saltini made him responsible for implementing the project of a new community near Grosseto.
 “For four months, in the new school of architecture of the Little Apostles, he passionately studied the project.
 Men, boys, women were involved.
 The urban planning model of the future village was born, line after line, discussion after discussion, from the collaboration of the fifteen hundred and more citizens of Nomadelfia” (Antonietta Massarotto, “Born in the middle of the Maremma the second Nomadelfia”, in Il Popolo, 23 September 1950).

+This was his first project involving a training community.
+Already in 1952, when he left Nomadelfia, considered by him a too-closed community although wonderful, Dolci started building the Borgo di Dio (Village of God) in the poorest and most needy village he had ever seen, Trappeto, Sicily.
 In Sicily, Dolci began to engage in radical and innovative activities of political and social activism, research, education, and architectural and urban planning with the inhabitants of entire communities in western Sicily.
 Here, he elaborated a training method that he called the RECIPROCAL MAIEUTIC APPROACH, a dialectic method of inquiry and “popular self-analysis” for the empowerment of communities.

 This is how started the Center of Research and Initiatives for Full Employment in 1958 and, ten years later, the Training Center for Organic Planning in Borgo di Dio through a process of self-management.